 - A veterinary medical form or letter from your vet detailing any ongoing medical conditions your pet might have.

-Cats and dogs will need to spend at least 10 days in quarantine when they arrive in Australia.
+Cats and dogs must spend at least 10 days in quarantine when they arrive in Australia.
 But the country has only one quarantine facility, based in Mickleham – a suburb of Melbourne, in Victoria.
 And it frequently gets fully booked.

 Pet transport to Australia is expensive.
-Expect to pay thousands – up to £5,000, according to some companies.
+According to some companies, expect to pay thousands – up to £5,000.
 This is because pets need to be transported under certain conditions by law.
-The transit kennels must be large enough that your pet can stand up and sit down without touching the top of the box, and that they can lie down in a natural position and turn around.
+The transit kennels must be large enough that your pet can stand up and sit down without touching the top of the box and that they can lie down in a natural position and turn around.

 If you want your company to handle your whole relocation – including your house contents – then you’re more likely to be able to ask for discounts on the whole package.
 Always ask the best price they can do, as there may be some leeway.

 This is the time to get your pet checked for the relevant vaccinations.
 Cats need to be vaccinated against feline enteritis.
-Dogs need to be vaccinated for Distemper, Hepatitis, Parvovirus, Para-influenza and Bordetella bronchiseptica, as well as Leptospira interrogans.
+Dogs must be vaccinated against Distemper, Hepatitis, Parvovirus, Para-influenza and Bordetella bronchiseptica, and Leptospira interrogans.

-Your pet also needs to be treated for external parasites like ticks and fleas.
+Your pet must also be treated for external parasites like ticks and fleas.
 And again, this has to be done by your vet at least 21 days before moving day.